monsteragain/TidyData/README.md

 The majority of the script is coded using the base R libraries.
 The plyr library is used in step 7 and does a lot of the heavy lifting with great ease.

+# Running the script
+The script should be run from the R environment as described in the next section.
+There are no arguments to the script.
+The script can be run from an empty folder/directory.
+After the first run of the script the data set folder, UCIHAR Dataset, will be created and populated.
+Follow these steps to execute the script:

+1. From the repository down load the run_analysis.R to a clean folder.
+2. Start the R environment and the working directory to the folder from the previous step.
+3. source("run_analysis.R")
+4. run()

+The rusults will be output to summary.txt

 # Environment

 The following are the environment details for the project: